JCSooHwanCho/KeyPathBox/README.md

 # KeyPathBox
-Wrapper for Object for adding Some Capability.
+Wrapper of Object for adding Some Capability.

 Now I provide FutureBox for Asynchronous Initialization of Object and Reference & Modification of that Object.